 Q. What can I use a certification for?
 How does sitting for licensure work with a state approved school?

-A. We are fully approved by the Board of Behavioral Science Examiners and the Board of Psychology to provide coursework for licensure as a licensed Marriage and Family Therapist and a licensed Psychologist in the State of California.
+A. We are fully approved by the Board of Behavioral Science Examiners to provide coursework for licensure as a licensed Marriage and Family Therapist in the State of California.
 Certification is not to be confused with licensure; rather, it is to denote an extended course of study in a particular area.
 This program is usually attractive to professionals who have already received a degree/licensure, or people who are just beginning to explore their educational avenues and have a personal interest in a certification program.